UniMath/agda-unimath/src/metric-spaces/action-of-short-maps-on-cauchy-approximations-metric-spaces.lagda.md

-# The action of short maps on Cauchy approximations in metric spaces
+# The action on Cauchy approximations of short maps between metric spaces

 ```agda
 module metric-spaces.action-of-short-maps-on-cauchy-approximations-metric-spaces where